How to Create Viral Content: Strategies to Attract Attention and Shares

 • Is the hook in the first three seconds crystal clear?

-• Does my content really deliver on the promise made?
+• Does my content truly deliver on the promise made?

-• Have I integrated an element of social identity or personalisation?
+• Have I integrated an element of social identity or personalization?

-• Does the structure encourage native sharing (buttons, name-check call-out, encouragement to tag)?
+• Does the structure encourage native sharing (buttons, name-based call-out, encouragement to tag)?

 • Am I aligned with the platform’s culture and timing?